RobOHt/Quick-AS-Computer-Science-sql-simulatar/README.md

 `sqlite3 database.db`

-## Now you may apply and practive your sql knowledge at well in this database!
+## Now you may apply and practice your sql knowledge at well in this database!